xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(can_i_call_fmap<fmapArg1<int,int>,Just<int>>::value, "Not ok!");

-See that the old assert with <Just,Just> does not make any sense now. fmap is not a simetric operator anymore.
+See that the old assert with <Just,Just> does not make any sense now. fmap is not a symmetric operator anymore.
 OK!

 Now we will allow Just to carry some value and make the fmap actually work: